lamassuiot/lamassu-compose/README.md

     export VAULT_TOKEN=<VAULT_ROOT_TOKEN>
     export VAULT_ADDR=https://lamassu.dev:8200
     ```
-    4. Vault will be provisioned with 4 Root CAs, AppRole authentication method and one role and policy for each service or container that needs to exchange data with it.
+    4. Vault will be provisioned with 4 Root CAs, 3 Special CAS (Lamassu-Lamassu-DMS) AppRole authentication method and one role and policy for each service or container that needs to exchange data with it.
     5. Get RoleID and SecretID for each service and set those values in the empty fields of the `.env` file.
     ```
     # Obtain CA Wrapper RoleID and SecretID